"A breathlessly written book, ripped from today's headlines. This is a cracking read that blurs the line between fact and fiction. More please."

 A cracking yarn told at breakneck speed.
 I couldn't put it down.

-Chris Hammer / Bestselling author of Treasure and Dirt
+Chris Hammer / Bestselling author of The Tilt

 Sharp, gritty, sophisticated.
 Ayliffe's criminal world is terrifyingly real.

-Candice Fox / Bestselling author of The Chase
+Candice Fox / Bestselling author of Fire With Fire

 Sharp, incisive and scarily prescient, I was hooked from the first chapter to the final page.